For training questions and information about the Iowa Peer Workforce Collaborative, please email us at:

 Carol Coohey, MSW, PhD

-Curriculum Development and Training Specialist
+Senior Training and Curriculum Development Specialist

-Carol Coohey, MSW, PhD, is a professor of social work at The University of Iowa School of Social Work and curriculum development and training specialist at the NRC.
-She has a broad background in research methods, with expertise in community-engaged program development and evaluation.
-Prof.Coohey also has substantial direct social work practice experience with children, adolescents, and adults who have experienced trauma and are in crisis or experiencing persistent mental health challenges.
+Carol Coohey, MSW, PhD, is a senior curriculum development and training specialist for the Iowa Peer Workforce Collaborative.
+As a former professor at the University of Iowa, she has substantial experience in teaching and a broad background in research methods, with expertise in community-engaged program development and evaluation.
+Dr. Coohey also has substantial direct social work practice experience with children, adolescents, and adults who have experienced trauma and are in crisis or experiencing persistent mental health challenges.

 Picture of Lauren Vorwald

-Training and Development Associate
+Training and Workforce Development Specialist

 Trainers